 - Peanut butter - Add a teaspoon of creamy peanut butter or almond butter into the centre of the batter in the ramekin before air frying.

-- Flavorings - Stir in vanilla extract, peppermint extract, finely grated orange zest, almond extract or a splash of liqueur such as Grand Marnier or Kahlua to the batter.
+- Flavorings - The flavors that pair best with chocolate lava cake are vanilla extract, peppermint extract, finely grated orange zest, almond extract or a splash of liqueur such as Grand Marnier or Kahlua to the batter.

 - Spice Infusion: Add spices like cinnamon, nutmeg, or a pinch of cayenne for a unique and flavorful kick.